seansovine/numerical_examples/diff_eq/README.md

 This project has a Python script to simulate the Earth's orbit around the Sun, with various parameters, such as distance from Sun and initial velocity, tweaked from their realistic values.
-It produces an animation and saves it to an mp4 files, using the matplotlib `FuncAnimation` class.
+It produces an animation and saves it to a gif file, using the matplotlib `FuncAnimation` class.